Betadinho/Cellular-Automaton/README.md

 # Cellular-Automaton
-Elementary cellular automaton after Stephen Wolframs specifications.
+Rudimentary cellular automaton after Stephen Wolframs specifications.

 # Rule 90:
 Currently the CA is restricted to only one dimension and only using the command prompt